pivotal/docs-tap/intellij-extension/glossary.md

 ## <a id="code-snippet"></a> Code snippet

 [Code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)
-enable you to quickly add the files necessary to develop against the Tanzu Application Platform to existing projects by creating a template in an empty file that you fill out with the required information. <!-- clarify -->
+enable you to quickly add project files that are necessary to develop using Tanzu Application Platform by creating a template in an empty file that you fill out with the required information.

 ## <a id="source-image"></a> Source image

-The registry location to publish local source code, for example, `registry.io/yourapp-source`.
+The source image is the registry location to publish local source code, for example, `registry.io/yourapp-source`.
 This must include both a registry and a project name.

 ## <a id="local-path"></a> Local path

-The Local Path value tells the Tanzu Developer Tools for IntelliJ extension which directory on your local file system to bring into the [source image](#source-image) container image.
+The local Path value tells the Tanzu Developer Tools for IntelliJ extension which directory on your local file system to bring into the [source image](#source-image) container image.
 The default local path value is the current directory where you saved the files for your open IntelliJ project.